Support at Home Billing and Claiming Workflow

 Example: If the Adjustment To (exclusive) date for the previous period is December 10, 8:00 pm, then the Adjustment From (inclusive) date for the next period must also be December 10, 8:00 pm.

-8. (Recommended) Turn on the Always Use Full Replacement toggle.
+8. (Recommended) For Support at Home, turn on the Always Use Full Replacement toggle.
 This ensures adjustments appear clearly on invoices, with both the original and corrected amounts shown side by side.

 Notes